fathym/eac/docs/getting-started/01 - overview.md

 fathym eac draft
 ```

+Like code, we should keep our commits to a a small related set of updates.
+This ensures a clean history and understanding of changes applied to your enterprise.
 If your happy with the draft, we can commit all of our changes to the EaC at once.

 ```cli
 fathym eac commit "Added my first project and it's first application"